 iOS and management solutions work seamlessly together to easily onboard, manage, and secure iOS devices connecting to the network.
 With a management solution in place, IT can enforce the same policies and guidelines across all devices to help guard against security threats and unauthorized devices tapping the network.
 And a management solution provides the ability to erase private company information on personal devices while keeping personal data such as photos, apps, and iTunes content intact.

 Learn more about iOS and managed deployment

 Amplify the user experience with apps that put productivity into action.
 Employees who use their personal devices for work can leverage the experience gained from using their device away from work, making app discovery and adoption a familiar task.
 And an internal app portal can provide employees with a single destination for business apps from the App Store and custom in-house apps.
 This can be as simple as setting up a web server that lists available apps.

 Learn more about apps for business

 Use the resources below to support your BYOD program — from providing self-service guides to creating a great user experience for increased productivity.

 iOS User Guides

-Get started with the basics of using iPhone and iPad with these comprehensive guides.
+Get started with the basics of using iPad and iPhone with these comprehensive guides.

-Share these support links with employees as a handy reference for service-related questions.
+Share these support links with employees as handy references for service-related questions.